The 10-point Apple Watch Series 4 review: Finally a worthwhile upgrade

 5. Little audio improvements

-The new Apple Watches feature two changes in the audio category: speaker volume has increased a hint, and the microphone location has been shifted from the left to the right side, a change designed to improve voice input quality.
+The new Apple Watches feature two changes in the audio category: Speaker volume has increased a hint, and the microphone location has been shifted from the left to the right side, a change designed to improve voice input quality.

 In practice, while I was expecting to see fairly large changes here, I found that the Series 4 generally sounds the same as older Apple Watches when used as a speakerphone — the benefits, if any, are in reducing feedback that Siri might hear during requests for assistance, and slightly improving echo cancellation during phone calls.
 Unfortunately, while Siri seemed to make fewer errors in identifying what was being said, it continues to suffer from the same old issues in actually doing anything with requests.